Skip to main content

 • Benefits of Participation

-• With the IRIS®Registry, ophthalmologists can compare their patient outcomes, professional performance and care processes against other ophthalmologists across the country.
-The IRIS® Registry will be able to measure the continuum of care from initial patient contact, through intervention and follow up.
+• With the IRIS® Registry, ophthalmologists can compare their patient outcomes, professional performance and care processes against other ophthalmologists across the country.
+The IRIS Registry will be able to measure the continuum of care from initial patient contact, through intervention and follow up.

-• Manage patient populations - Proactively manage clinical conditions for entire patient populations by running reports on specific care criteria.
-Additionally, Verana Practice Insights provides a deidentified aggregate view on physician practice trends across the United States and empowers physicians to examine their own data and trends in patient outcomes and care.
+• Manage patient populations — Proactively manage clinical conditions for entire patient populations by running reports on specific care criteria.

-• Benchmark your practice - Identify practice strengths and weaknesses using the IRIS®Registry's ophthalmology-specific clinical data from other practices to compare to the performance and outcomes data of your practice.
+• Benchmark your practice — Identify practice strengths and weaknesses using the IRIS Registry's ophthalmology-specific clinical data from other practices to compare to the performance and outcomes data of your practice.

 • Run quality reports on demand, providing clinician- and practice-level results, plus national results and patient-level detail for all IRIS Registry measures.